InverterNetwork/contracts/docs/Modules/MilestoneManager_Documentation.md

 `function startNextMilestone() external;`

 The function starts the next milestones and creates the payment orders to pay contributors.
-It reverts if next milestone is not activatable or proposal's contributor list is empty.
+It reverts if next milestone is not activatable or proposal's contributor list is empty or in case the token amount to pay the contributors can not be fetched from the proposal.
 Only callable by authorized addresses.

 ### 4. updateMilestone